The Pathology Atlas - a discovery journey in cancer research

 Humans are an intrepid race.
 For centuries, explorers have embarked on ambitious journeys of discovery toward distant horizons in search of new lands and unfriendly shores.
 They were pioneers with limited resources and powerful ideals.

-Today a new generation of visionary scientists sail to new frontiers and discovery.
-They sail with knowledge, strategy, timing, and multiple resources to reach a destination and achieve a goal, seeking to develop new cures for human diseases, consciously engaging in development and innovation.
+Today a new generation of visionary scientists sail to new frontiers and discoveries.
+They sail with knowledge, strategy, timing, and multiple resources to reach a destination and achieve a goal, seeking to develop new cures for human diseases, and consciously engaging in development and innovation.
 Come aboard with me for this crusade to fight human cancer.

 The Pathology atlas